bomonike/bomonike.github.io/openmct.md

 ## External Interfaces

 Displays are used by spacecraft missions to visualize and analyze telemetry data  from systems such as:
-   * YAMCS (Yet Another Mission Control System at https://yamcs.org/ under a GNU Affero GPL license), a Java-based open-source mission control system framework developed by Space Applications Services, a Belgian company.
+   * YAMCS (Yet Another Mission Control System at https://yamcs.org/ under a GNU Affero GPL license at https://github.com/akhenry/openmct-yamcs), a Java-based open-source mission control system framework developed by Space Applications Services, a Belgian company.
 It's designed for monitoring and controlling spacecraft, satellites, payloads, ground stations and ground equipment.
 It supports space industry standards like CCSDS protocols.
    * AIT
    * AMPCS
    * ITOS